The modified diagonal cycles of Hypergeometric curves: Introduction

-where $X_e$ is the image of $X$ under the map $X\rightarrow \jac(X)$ defined by $[x]\mapsto [x]-[e]$.
-Thanks to the works of Colombo and van Geeman \cite{CG} and S. W. Zhang \cite{Zhang}, the two cycles $\Delta_{{\rm GKS}, e}(X)$ and $\cer_e(X)$ are intimately related {\it modulo torsion}.
+where $X_e$ is the image of $X$ under the map $X\rightarrow \jac(X)$ defined by $x \mapsto [x]-e$.
+Thanks to the works of Colombo and van Geemen \cite{CG}, S-W. Zhang \cite{Zhang}, Laga and Shnidman \cite{LS} and very recently Lagarde et al \cite{LMPRS}, the two cycles $\Delta_{{\rm GKS}, e}(X)$ and $\cer_e(X)$ are intimately related.
 In particular, one is torsion in the Chow group if and only if the other is.
-In addition, one knows the following two general facts about them: First, if $X$ is hyperelliptic and $e$ is a Weierstrass point, then they are torsion \cite{GS}.
-Second, if $X$ is a generic complex curve of genus $\geq 3$, then the two cycles are of infinite order for any base point $e$ \cite{Ceresa}.
+In addition, one knows the following two general facts about them: First, if $X$ is hyperelliptic and $e$ is supported on Weierstrass points, then the two cycles are torsion \cite{GS}.
+Second, if $X$ is a generic complex curve of genus $\geq 3$, then the two cycles are of infinite order for any $e$ \cite{Ceresa}.

 Given a {\it specific} non-hyperelliptic curve $X$ of genus $\geq 3$, it can be quite difficult to prove anything nontrivial about the modified diagonal or the Ceresa cycle.
 We refer the reader to the works \cite{Harris} of Harris, \cite{Bloch} of Bloch, \cite{Kimura} of Kimura, \cite{T1}-\cite{T3} of Tadokoro, and \cite{Otsubo} of Otsubo for some results in this direction (see also \cite{EM2} for a survey of some of these results and the methods used).
 More recently, there have been several other developments on this topic using techniques different from those used in the prior work mentioned.
 These include developments in the following two directions: